-EpubPress is a Chrome extension for turning your favorite web content into ebooks.
+EpubPress is a browser extension for Chrome & Firefox for turning your favorite web content into ebooks.

 - Removes ads and other distractions, for a cleaner reading experience.

 - Makes content available offline, for reading on the go.

 - Viewable on all your devices (Kindle, Nooks, iPhone, iPad, PC etc.).

 - Bundle the days best articles from HackerNews (Download)